slott56/navtools/docs/_build/html/_sources/analysis.rst.txt

 The iPhone iNavX can save track information via http://x-traverse.com/.
-These are standard GPX files, and are identical with the tracks created directly by GPSNavX.
+These are standard GPX files, and are identical with the tracks created directly by iNavX.

 ..  _`analysis.cli`: